 Most Gamblers Are Just Out for Fun

-"These are important findings for both casino owners and policy makers, because they will help us understand if the industry needs to be regulated—or regulate itself—when it comes to advertising,' said Sridhar Narayanan, assistant professor of marketing at the Stanford Graduate School of Business.
+“These are important findings for both casino owners and policy makers, because they will help us understand if the industry needs to be regulated — or regulate itself — when it comes to advertising,” said Sridhar Narayanan, assistant professor of marketing at Stanford GSB.
 Narayanan and his coauthor, Puneet Manchuanda, associate professor of marketing at the University of Michigan’s Ross School of Business, wanted to perform a real-world empirical study of behaviors that had previously only been tested in laboratories.

 Specifically, they wanted to take a data-based approach to investigating some of the most commonly raised criticisms of the casino gambling industry.
 Their study examined three separate but related questions: First, is gambling addictive?
 Second, do consumers display “irrational” beliefs in gambling behavior?
 And finally, how effective are the marketing incentives from casinos in promoting gambling activities?